 When it comes to maintenance costs, there are always possibilities of items breaking or damage within the property.
 These can result in unforeseen repair costs that fall under the tenant’s responsibility per a triple net lease agreement.

-Pros and Cons of Triple Net Lease for Investors
+Pros for Triple Net Lease for Investors

 Since utility expenses, repair costs, and taxes (sometimes) fall under the tenants responsibilities in a triple net lease, the landlord has much less to worry about vis-a-vis management of the property itself.
 Obviously if bigger issues arise with the property, such as structural repairs, they must be dealt with according to the lease provisions to determine who must pay for the repair.
 Most investors who prefer net leased properties prefer to have as few responsibilities as possible.
 The investor’s desire is to have mailbox money – rent that appears each month without the investor having to deal with the property or tenant at all.